Antisemitism in 21st-century France: Background

-At the turn of the 21st century, France had an estimated 500,000 to 600,000 Jews, most of them Sephardic and of North African origin.
+At the turn of the 21st century, France had an estimated 500,000 to 600,000 Jews, most of them Sephardi Jews and of Maghrebi Jews.
 This is the second-largest population outside of Israel, and after that in the United States.
+In the early 21st century, most French Jews, like most Muslims in France, are of North African origin.
+In 2016, Paris had the largest population of Jews in France, followed by Marseille, which has 70,000.

+Historically, numerous North African Arabs had lived and worked in France since before World War II.
+The Muslim community built the Grand Mosque of Paris in 1929.
+Its imam and rector, Si Kaddour Benghabrit, and numerous members helped protect Jews from deportation during the Holocaust.
 A quarter of the historic Ashkenazi Jewish population in France was murdered in the Holocaust of World War II.
-After the war, the French government passed laws to suppress antisemitic discrimination and actions, and to protect Jews in the country.
+After the war, the French government passed laws to suppress antisemitic discrimination and actions and to protect Jews in the country.

+Sociologists such as Nonna Mayer, Laurent Mucchielli, and others have said that antisemitic opinions have been in decline in France since the end of the Second World War, and that other forms of racism have been more widespread than antisemitism.
+Members of the French Jewish community criticized this conclusion.

 In the 1950s and 1960s, many Sephardic Jews emigrated to France from countries such as Algeria, Morocco, and Tunisia, which had gained independence from colonial rule through extended warfare against France.
 The wars for independence left both sides with considerable bitterness, and Algeria was immersed in civil war for years after gaining independence.
 Jews left North Africa as relations in the area became more strained during the Six-Day War of 1967 between Israel, Egypt and other Arab forces.
 This increased tensions across the Arab world.
-The rise of the Second Intifada, beginning in 2000, contributed to rising tensions with Arab Muslims and Jews feeling less welcome in North African nations.
-Most have now left the region.
+Expressions of antisemitism were seen to rise during the Six-Day War and the French anti-Zionist campaign of the 1970s and 1980s.